 Recognizing the inherent connection between nature and beauty and the human responsibility to steward both, the Art House established an environmental action program to join the already established curriculum strands of the visual, literary and performing arts.

 Since its founding, the Art House has managed its resources with the future in mind.
 A project like this is a large and expensive undertaking.
-It is only through the support of individual and corporate donors, and the contributions of dedicated volunteers that Erie's inner-city children have the opportunity to experience the arts in the safe and nourishing environment of the Inner-City Neighborhood Art House.
+It is only through the support of individual and corporate donors, and the contributions of dedicated volunteers that Erie's inner-city youth have the opportunity to experience the arts in the safe and nourishing environment of the Inner-City Neighborhood Art House.

 Sister Mary Lou Kownacki, OSB expressed the impetus for founding the Inner-City Neighborhood Art House in her poem, Come Bring the Children.